Working Tax Credit

 What Help Is Available?

-Estuary Housing Association has a welfare benefits team who provide advice and support to help you navigate your way through the benefit system and assist people on low incomes.
+We have a welfare benefits team who provide advice and support to help you navigate your way through the benefit system and assist people on low incomes.
+Email the Welfare Team.

 We can help you to:

-We are here to help.
-We work closely with the Income Team.
+We are here to help and we work closely with our Income Team.

 Who Can Claim Working Tax Credit?